Baltino/reddit-reader/README.md

 Regarding the sidebar, i have found `react-sidebar`, the swipe has been disabled for iOS because of the feautre "swipe-to-back".
 Eventhough the video suggest the functionality works on an iOS device, i decided to continue with this library.

 Checking how to paginate the reddit listing, is somewhat different i'm used to.

+I don't understand what should i propose to download the image to the gallery, since when pressing an image a pop up shows different actions regarding the image.
+Within this options we can find "download".

+On purpose the first time the list is rendered, i don't want to use the `after` pagination, because when you refresh the user might want to start from the top.